Repository Management with Nexus

 How often in the past few years has your business come to a crashing halt because of an outage?
-Depending on Central for your day to day operations also means that you depend on having Internet connectivity (and on the fact the Central will remain available 24/7).
+Depending on Central for your day-to-day operations also means that you depend on having Internet connectivity (and on the fact the Central will remain available 24/7).
 While Sonatype is confident in its ability to keep Central running 24/7, you should take some steps of your own to make sure that your development team isn’t going to be surprised by some network outage on either end.
-If you have a local repository manager, like Nexus, you can be sure that your builds will continue to work even if you lose connectivity.
+If you have a local repository manager, like Nexus, you can be sure that your builds will continue to work, even if you lose connectivity.

-So, you’ve moved over to Maven (or maybe Ivy, Ivy reads the same repository), and you now have a whole room full of developers who feel empowered to add or remove dependencies and experiment with new frameworks.
+So, you’ve moved over to Maven (or maybe Ivy that reads the same repository), and you now have a whole room full of developers who feel empowered to add or remove dependencies and experiment with new frameworks.
 We’ve all seen this.
 We’ve all worked in places with a developer who might be more interested in experimenting than in working.
-It is unfortunate to say so, but there are often times when an architect, or an architecture group needs to establish some baseline standards which are going to be used in an organization.
+It is unfortunate to say so, but there are often times when an architect or an architecture group needs to establish some baseline standards that are going to be used in an organization.
 Nexus provides this level of control.
 If you need more oversight over the artifacts that are making it into your organization, take a look at Nexus.
 Without a repository manager, you are going to have little control over what dependencies are going to be used by your development team.

 How do you deal with that one-off JAR from a vendor that is not open source, and not available on the Maven Central repository?
 You need to deploy these artifacts to a repository and configure your Maven instance to read from that repository.
-Instead of hand-crafting some POMs, download Nexus and take the two or three minutes it is going to take to get your hands on a tool that can create such a repository from 3rd-party artifacts.
+Instead of handcrafting some POMs, download Nexus and take the two or three minutes it is going to take to get your hands on a tool that can create such a repository from third-party artifacts.
 Nexus provides an intuitive upload form that you can use to upload any random free-floating JAR that finds its way into your project’s dependencies.

 The alternative is to separate the projects into different modules that all have dependencies on artifacts hosted by an internal Nexus repository.
 Once you’ve done this, groups can collaborate by exchanging compiled snapshot and release artifacts via Nexus.
-In other words, you don’t need to ask every developer to checkout a massive multi-module project that includes the entire organization’s code.
-Each group within the organization can deploy snapshots and artifacts to a local Nexus instance, and each group can maintain a project structure which includes only the projects it is responsible for.
+In other words, you don’t need to ask every developer to check out a massive multimodule project that includes the entire organization’s code.
+Each group within the organization can deploy snapshots and artifacts to a local Nexus instance, and each group can maintain a project structure, which includes only the projects it is responsible for.

 If you are an open source project, or if you release software to the public, Nexus can be the tool you use to serve artifacts to external users.
 Think about it this way… When was the last time you cut a release for your software project?
 Assuming it wasn’t deployed to a Maven repository, you likely had to write some scripts to package the contents of the release, maybe someone special had to sign the release with a super-secret cryptographic key.
 Then, you had to upload it to some web server, and then make sure that the pages that describe the upload were themselves updated.
 Lots of needless complexity…

 If you were using something like Nexus, which can be configured to expose a hosted repository to the outside world, you could use the packaging and assembly capabilities of Maven and the structure of the Maven repository to make a release that is more easily consumed.
-And, this isn’t just for JAR files and Java web applications; Maven repositories can host any kind of artifact.
+This isn’t just for JAR files and Java web applications.
+Maven repositories can host any kind of artifact.
 Nexus, and Maven repositories in general, define a known structure for releases.
 If you are writing some Java library, publishing it to your own Nexus instance serving a public repository will make it easier for people to start using your code right away.